-In some telephone systems, you must dial an access code (9, for example) and wait for a second dial tone before you can dial an outside number.
+For some telephone systems, you must dial an access code (9, for example) and wait for a second dial tone before you can dial an outside number.
 You can store the access code with the phone number.
 However, you should also store a pause after the access code to allow the outside line time to connect.

-To enter a 2-second pause, press REDIAL/ PAUSE.
+To enter a 2-second pause, press RDL/ PAUSE.
 You can add more pause entries for a longer pause.

-Editing or Deleting a Number in Memory
+Editing or Deleting A Number in Memory

 - 1. Lift the handset. - 2.
-Hold down MEM until Memory Store and a list of memory location numbers appear on the handset display. - Choose a memory location (1-0) by pressing a number or by repeatedly pressing ▲ or ▼. - Press SELECT.
-Three options (Edit Memory n, Delete Memory n and 50 Back) appear.
-Press ▲ or ▼ to choose the option then press SELECT to choose it.
+Hold down MEM until Memory Store and a list of memory location numbers appear. - Choose a memory location (1-0) by pressing a number or by repeatedly pressing ▲ or ▼. - Press SEL.
+Three options (Edit Memory n, Delete Memory n? and 50 Back) appear.
+Press ▲ or ▼ to choose the option then press SEL to choose it.

-Edit Memory n - edit the record as described in Steps 5 through 8 of "Storing a Number and Name in Memory" on Page 13.
+Edit Memory n - edit the record as described in Steps 5 through 8 of "Storing a Number and Name in Memory" on Page 7.

-Delete Memory n - the display prompts you to confirm the deletion.
-Press ▲ or ▼ to move the cursor to Yes, then press SELECT or DELETE.
+Delete Memory n? - the display prompts you to confirm the deletion.
+Press ▲ or ▼ to move the cursor to Yes, then press SEL or DEL/CH.
 The phone beeps, and Memory n Deleted appears.

-So Back - returns you to the list of memory numbers.
+Se Back - returns you to the list of memory numbers.